6 Little-Known Facts About 'The Dick Van Dyke Show'

 The pilot caught the attention of veteran producer Sheldon Leonard (The Danny Thomas Show, The Andy Griffith Show) who liked the concept and the script, but didn't care for Reiner's acting ability.
 He not-so-tactfully suggested that the lead character needed to be more mainstream American (translation: less Jewish) for the show to be successful with a wide audience.
-The finalists for the lead role of Rob Petrie boiled down to two bona fide corn-fed Midwesterners: Johnny Carson and Dick Van Dyke.
+The finalists for the lead role of Rob Petrie boiled down to Johnny Carson and Dick Van Dyke.
 Thanks to name recognition generated by a successful run on Broadway in Bye, Bye Birdie, Van Dyke landed the job.
-Of course, runner-up Johnny Carson didn't do so badly for himself"¦
+Of course, the runner-up didn't do so badly for himself.

 3. The Girl with Something Moore